Wox-launcher/Wox/docs/query_hotkeys.md

 ## What are Query Hotkeys?

-Query hotkeys in Wox Launcher are a specific type of hotkeys that allow you to quickly perform a search for specific characters or strings.
+Query hotkeys in Wox Launcher are a specific type of hotkeys that allow you to quickly perform a [Query](query.md).
 This can be done by assigning a query to a hotkey.
 When this hotkey is pressed, Wox Launcher will automatically perform this query.

 ## How to Use Query Hotkeys